tpwo/pyzet/README.md

 ### Development installation

-Development dependencies are stored in [requirements-dev.txt](requirements-dev.txt).
+Development dependencies are stored in `requirements-dev.txt`.
 To install the package in editable mode with the dev dependencies run the following after cloning the repo:

     pip install -e .
     pip install -r requirements-dev.txt